19hours/sg-statutes/Acts/Business Trusts Act.md

 101\.—(1) Where —

-(a) on the application of the Authority, it appears to the court that a person has committed an offence under this Act or has contravened any condition or restriction imposed on him under this Act or the listing rules of a securities exchange; or
+(a) on the application of the Authority, it appears to the court that a person has committed an offence under this Act or has contravened any condition or restriction imposed on him under this Act or the listing rules of an approved exchange; or

+[Act 4 of 2017 wef 08/10/2018]

-(b) on the application of a securities exchange, it appears to the court that a person has contravened the listing rules of the securities exchange,
+(b) on the application of an approved exchange, it appears to the court that a person has contravened the listing rules of the approved exchange,

 the court may, without prejudice to any orders it would be entitled to make otherwise than under this section, make one or more of the following orders:

-(i) in the case of a persistent or continuing breach of this Act, any condition or restriction imposed under this Act or the listing rules of a securities exchange, an order directing a person to do or refrain from doing a specified act, including, but not limited to, directing the trustee-manager of a registered business trust to resign as the trustee-manager;
+(i) in the case of a persistent or continuing breach of this Act, any condition or restriction imposed under this Act or the listing rules of an approved exchange, an order directing a person to do or refrain from doing a specified act, including, but not limited to, directing the trustee-manager of a registered business trust to resign as the trustee-manager;

+[Act 4 of 2017 wef 08/10/2018]

 (ii) any ancillary order deemed to be desirable in consequence of the making of any of these orders;

 (iii) an order for the reimbursement of costs of the application out of the trust property of a registered business trust to the person who made the application under this subsection.

+[Act 4 of 2017 wef 08/10/2018]

 (2) The court may, before making an order under subsection (1), direct that notice of the application be given to such person as it thinks fit or that notice of the application be published in such manner as it thinks fit, or both.